ezp127/easy-estimate/README.md

 **Q**: Is this a solid and production-ready application?

 **A**: No. I would call this a *draft/prototype/side-project/with-no-aspiration-to-become-the-next-unicorn-startup* that you can just download and try on your own computer.

+[^1]: **#NoEstimates**.
+I would like to invite you to watch [this nice presentation on YouTube](https://www.youtube.com/watch?v=QVBlnCTu9Ms) given by *Allen Holub* about software development estimations.
+I guarantee your time won't be wasted.

+[^2]: As items, I refer to: epics, stories, tasks—you name it.
+Only make sure to keep consistency; don't mix different types of items on the same chart.

+[^3]: By sprints, I mean it can be anything: scrum sprints, weeks, months, or years.
+Just rename the chart *X scale* as you wish.